jmfrancklab/pyspecdata/README.rst

 The ``General`` section points to the directory with the datasets of interest whether that is the direct path to the drive with the datasets or if you prefer Rclone, this ``data_directory`` points to your local folder of datasets.
+(This is also a good spot to include, *e.g.* proportionality constants for QESR, which we have done here, and which are utilized in the `proc_scripts` repo.)

 The ``ExpTypes`` section gives the various locations to folders containing the appropriate data sets - either pointing to the